 But even as he was living the life of a robber baron during the Gilded Age, piling up capital and repressing striking workers, Carnegie was already formulating a different outlook on wealth than most of his tycoon friends.
 “Man must have no idol,” he wrote, “and the amassing of wealth is one of the worst species of idolatry!
 No idol is more debasing than the worship of money! . . .
 To continue much longer overwhelmed by business cares and with most of my thoughts wholly upon the way to make more money in the shortest time, must degrade me beyond hope of permanent recovery.”

-‘Abdu’l-Bahá spoke at many meetings sponsored by Carnegie, including the Lake Mohonk Conference on International Arbitration, which Carnegie’s millions had underwritten.
-In November Carnegie called on ‘Abdu’l-Bahá in New York, and gave him a copy of his essay, The Gospel of Wealth.
-In it Carnegie had argued for the responsibilities the rich had to improve society.
-Not only should they give away all their wealth, but they had to do it wisely, ensuring that they controlled the organizations who would use it, so the money wouldn’t be frittered away.
-Later he refused to make a donation to a peace organization that a friend had recommended, because he felt that the money would cause harm, not good: “I wonder that you do not see this,” he wrote, astonished.
-“There is nothing that robs a righteous cause of its strength more than a millionaire’s money.
+‘Abdu’l-Bahá participated in several peace gatherings sponsored by Carnegie, including the Lake Mohonk Conference on International Arbitration, which Carnegie’s millions had underwritten.
+In November Carnegie called on ‘Abdu’l-Bahá in New York, and, it seems, gave him a copy of his book, The Gospel of Wealth.
+In it Carnegie had argued for the responsibility the rich had to improve society.
+Not only should they give away all their wealth, but they had to administer it themselves, focusing their resources on enterprises that would elevate the masses of society “in the forms best calculated to do them lasting good,” not merely frittering it away on indiscriminate charity.
+In 1900 he refused to establish a peace and arbitration society that a friend had suggested, because he believed that his money would cause harm instead of good.
+“I am certainly not wrong,” he wrote, “that if it were dependent on any millionaire’s money it would begin as an object of pity and end as one of derision.
+I wonder that you do not see this.
+There is nothing that robs a righteous cause of its strength more than a millionaire’s money.
 Its life is tainted thereby.”
 He also approved of the high estate taxes that had been established in England.
 “By taxing estates heavily at death,” Carnegie wrote, “the State marks its condemnation of the selfish millionaire’s unworthy life.
-It is desirable that nations should go much further in this direction.”
+It is desirable that nations should go much further in this direction.”.

-Gentlemen—I have transferred to you as trustees of the Carnegie Peace Fund $10,000,000 in 5 per cent first mortgage bonds . . . the revenue of which is to be administered by you to hasten the abolition of international war, the foulest blot on our civilization.
+Gentlemen—I have transferred to you as trustees of the Carnegie Peace Fund $10,000,000 in 5 per cent. first mortgage bonds . . . the revenue of which is to be administered by you to hasten the abolition of international war, the foulest blot on our civilization.
 Although we no longer eat our fellow men nor torture prisoners, nor sack cities, killing their inhabitants, we still kill each other in war like barbarians.
-Only wild beasts are excusable for doing that in this, the Twentieth Century of the Christian Era, for the crime of war is inherent, since it decides not in favor of the right but always of the strong.”
+Only wild beasts are excusable for doing that in this, the Twentieth Century of the Christian Era, for the crime of war is inherent, since it decides not in favor of the right but always of the strong.